Sobhangh/IDP-Z3/README.md

 The Web IDE is at http://127.0.0.1:5000/IDE
+In Linux, give probcli execution right by executing the following: chmod +x probcli.sh in the IDP-Z3 folder.
+Note that it has not been tested on Mac.
-In Linux, give probcli execution right by executing the following: chmod +x probcli.sh in the IDP-Z3 folder To use the CLI run the command: poetry run python3 idp-engine.py path/to/file.idp For more information on the CLI check: https://docs.idp-z3.be/en/stable/IDP-Z3.html#command-line-interface Becuase ProB is used, make sure at least Java 8 is installed.
+To use the CLI run the command: poetry run python3 idp-engine.py path/to/file.idp For more information on the CLI check: https://docs.idp-z3.be/en/stable/IDP-Z3.html#command-line-interface Becuase ProB is used, make sure at least Java 8 is installed.